AckerlyXu/heima/articles/sql-database/sql-database-always-encrypted-azure-key-vault.md

 ## Create a key vault to store your keys
 Now that your client app is configured and you have your client ID, it's time to create a key vault and configure its access policy so you and your application can access the vault's secrets (the Always Encrypted keys).
 The *create*, *get*, *list*, *sign*, *verify*, *wrapKey*, and *unwrapKey* permissions are required for creating a new column master key and for setting up encryption with SQL Server Management Studio.

-To quickly create an Azure Key Vault you can run the script below.
-For a detailed explanation of these cmdlets and more information about creating and configuring an Azure Key Vault, see [Get started with Azure Key Vault](../key-vault/key-vault-get-started.md)
+You can quickly create a key vault by running the following script.
+For a detailed explanation of these cmdlets and more information about creating and configuring a key vault, see [Get started with Azure Key Vault](../key-vault/key-vault-get-started.md).

 ```
 $subscriptionName = '<your Azure subscription name>'